Santa Rosa – Petaluma – Ukiah – Lakeport

 “A completed voluntary declaration of paternity, as described in Section7574, that has been filed with the Department of Child Support Services shall establish the paternity of a child and shall have the same force and effect as a judgment for paternity issued by a court of competent jurisdiction.
 The voluntary declaration of paternity shall be recognized as a basis for the establishment of an order for child custody, visitation, or child support.”

 Can I Establish Custody Without a Voluntary Declaration of Paternity?

 To establish custody and visitation without a VPD, the unmarried parent must first file an action to establish parentage as discussed above.
 Establishing custody and visitation orders through the court with a valid VPD is easier than by a parentage action because it skips the step of having to establish parentage.
 Because the VDP establishes parentage with the force and effect of a judgment from the court, the unmarried parent can file a Petition for Custody and Support of Minor Children.

 This area of the law can be tricky and it is a helpful to have the assistance of an experienced attorney.
-If you are interested in learning further about unmarried parents custody rights, or some other unmarried parent rights related matter, please contact the family law attorneys of Beck Law P.C. to arrange for a free and confidential consultation.
+If you are interested in learning further about unmarried parents custody rights, or some other unmarried parent rights related matter, please contact the family law attorneys of Beck Law P.C. to arrange for a confidential consultation.

 Unmarried Parent Custody Rights – Lawyer Links